 Business Planning for the New Year

 There are many components to help make a business become successful, such as hiring talented employees, providing timely and quality services/products, developing an empowering and inviting culture, etc. Another important component of a successful business is growth.
-If you are you are planning to grow your business in 2017, the first step is developing a good business plan to get there.
+If you are you are planning to grow your business this year, the first step is developing a good business plan to get there.

 A business plan is essentially a roadmap for business success, which outlines the route a company intends to take to grow and strengthen their business over the next 1-5 years.
 Begin your plan by setting goals, defining strategies, assessing the market, identifying challenges, developing a budget, projecting inventory, and managing cash flow.